pactumjs/pactum/README.md

 ![Build](https://github.com/ASaiAnudeep/pactum/workflows/Build/badge.svg?branch=master)
 ![Coverage](https://img.shields.io/codeclimate/coverage/ASaiAnudeep/pactum)

-**pactum** is a REST API Testing Tool that combines the implementation of a consumer driven contract library [Pact](https://docs.pact.io) for JavaScript.
+**pactum** is a REST API Testing Tool that comes with a *mock server* & combines the implementation of a consumer-driven contract library [Pact](https://docs.pact.io) for JavaScript.

-In simple words, pactum helps in testing API endpoints.
-It comes with a HTTP server that acts as a mock which enables to control the state of all external dependencies.
+In simple words, **pactum** helps in testing API endpoints.
+It comes with an HTTP server that acts as a mock or service virtualization tool which enables to control the state of all external dependencies.
 It is *simple*, *fast*, *easy* and *fun* to use.

 ## Documentation

-Learn more about pactum from following links
+Learn more about **pactum** from following links

 * [Pactum](https://github.com/ASaiAnudeep/pactum/wiki)
 * [Component Testing](https://github.com/ASaiAnudeep/pactum/wiki/Component-Testing)